African Americans as minority

 African Americans define how Americans think of minority groups.
 Why or how?

 Historical nearness to dominant culture compared to American Indians & Mexican Americans.
-(Latter groups had communities to escape to, hide in; with a few exceptions, blacks lived connected to white communities.)
+(Latter groups had communities to escape to, hide in; with a few exceptions, blacks lived at least somewhat connected to white communities.)

-Early acquisition of literacy (despite laws against); first minority voices and texts to be published.
+Early acquisition of literacy (despite laws against); African Americans were first minority voices and texts to be published.
 (1700s) (Literacy as essential entry to dominant culture)

-Abolition and Civil Rights Movements start other liberation movements:
+Abolition and Civil Rights Movements stimulate or model other liberation movements:

 1840s-60s: Movement to abolish slavery inspires early American women's movements.

-1960s-70s: Civil Rights Movement models protest and civil disobedience campaigns by American Indians, Mexican Americans, women, and eventually LGBTQ.
+1960s-70s: Civil Rights Movement models protest and civil disobedience campaigns by American Indians, Mexican Americans, women, LGBTQ, & even dominant-culture whites who claim to be "victimized" or "discriminated against" by Affirmative Action, political correctness, etc.